spacetelescope/jwst/docs/jwst/dq_init/mask_selection.rst

 -------------------------------------
 CRDS selects appropriate MASK references based on the following keywords.
 MASK is not applicable for instruments not in the table.
+Non-standard keywords used for file selection are *required*.

 ========== ==========================================================
 Instrument Keywords